citrix/terraform-provider-citrix/docs/resources/image_version.md

 - `machine_profile_template_spec_version` (String) The version of the machine profile template spec.
 - `machine_profile_vm_name` (String) The name of the machine profile virtual machine.

+<a id="nestedatt--network_mapping"></a>
+### Nested Schema for `network_mapping`

+Required:

+- `network` (String) The name of the virtual network that the device should be attached to.
+This must be a subnet within a Virtual Private Cloud item in the resource pool to which the Machine Catalog is associated.<br />For AWS, please specify the network mask of the network you want to use within the VPC.
+- `network_device` (String) Name or Id of the network device.

 <a id="nestedatt--vsphere_image_specs"></a>